Newsflash: it’s not exactly ice cream season anymore.

 These cookie-covered ice cream balls are relatively simple to put together.
 Form your ice cream into round scoops, return them to the freezer for awhile to firm up, roll them in Oreos, and drizzle with homemade cookies and cream Magic Shell topping!

-If you are a stranger to Magic Shell, it’s an ice cream topping found amongst the Hershey syrup and caramel sauce in most grocery stores.
-Instead of keeping its liquid form when poured over ice cream, it hardens into a shell–like magic!
+If you are a stranger to Magic Shell, it’s an ice cream topping found among the Hershey syrup and caramel sauce in most grocery stores.
+Instead of keeping its liquid form when poured over ice cream, it hardens into a shell – like magic!
 Hence the name.

 All you need to make your own Magic Shell is some chocolate and an oil of some sort.